-Technical assistance grants support tribes and local agencies in their efforts to expand broadband to communities lacking sufficient Internet.
-Grant recipients are reimbursed for eligible pre-construction expenses to provide last-mile connections to unserved and underserved communities.
+Entities interested in applying should familiarize themselves with the Local Agency Technical Assistance guidelines set forth in CPUC Decision 22-02-026 and Attachment 1.
+Grant recipients are reimbursed for eligible pre-construction expenses to provide high-speed connections to unserved and underserved communities.
 Examples of reimbursable expenses:

-Costs incurred in forming a joint powers authority for the purpose of bringing broadband to areas in need of sufficient Internet connections.
+- Costs incurred in forming a joint powers authority for the purpose of bringing broadband to areas in need of sufficient Internet connections.